mebuie/mebuie.github.io/README.md

             'markos'
         ]
     };

-# Get Started
+# Getting Started (Coming Soon)
 Tutorial for creating your first markos.

-The Desktop module with the system.json.
+Explanation of the the Desktop module with the system.json.

 How it works now (localStorage) and why (no server) and that it could be used with a server

-# Creating Software (Custom Widgets)
+# Creating Software (Coming Soon)
-Talk about extending _SoftwareContainer
+Extending _SoftwareContainer
 - attribute for including template in header.
 - attribute for including template in body.